St Mary's C of E (Aided) Primary School, Pulborough

 • Spanish Curriculum

-• Celebrating events in the British Calendar, eg Remembrance Day, Christmas
+• Celebrating events in the British calendar, eg Remembrance Day, Christmas

 By the time children leave St Mary's CofE (Aided) Primary School, they should have: